Judy Greer: 2004–2010

 In 2004, Greer co-starred in the romantic comedy 13 Going on 30, starring Jennifer Garner as a girl who wakes up one morning as a 30-year-old woman.
 Greer played Lucy, an untrustworthy fellow editor of Garner's at a fashion magazine where both work.
-The film was a commercial success, grossing $96.5 million worldwide, and received mostly positive reviews from critics.
+The film was a commercial success, grossing $96.5 million worldwide, and received positive reviews from critics.
 Greer had a supporting role in M. Night Shyamalan's thriller film The Village, about a village whose population lives in fear of creatures inhabiting the woods beyond it.
 Despite mixed reviews, the film was a success at the box office, grossing $256.7 million worldwide.
-Retrospective reviews for the film have since been more positive, and it has become regarded as one of Shyamalan's best films.
 Greer then played another supporting role in Jenna Fischer's directorial debut, the comedy LolliLove, which premiered at the St. Louis International Film Festival to positive reviews from critics, though it was ultimately released straight-to-DVD.

 In 2005, Greer first played a female werewolf in Wes Craven's horror film Cursed, starring Christina Ricci and Jesse Eisenberg.
 The film was a failure at the box office and was widely panned by critics, with Craven later expressing disappointment in the film.
 Greer then starred in the comedy-drama The Great New Wonderful, which depicts the lives of several New Yorkers one year after the September 11th attacks.
 In her character's vignette, Greer played a woman struggling to keep her marriage together.
 The film premiered at the Tribeca Film Festival to mostly positive reviews.
 Ty Burr of the Boston Globe called the film "an actor's playpen", and remarked that "Greer has been stuck so long in goofball supporting roles that she tears into this part – a smart, loving mother frightened of her own son – as if it were prime rib."
 Following an appearance in the drama In Memory of My Father, Greer featured in Cameron Crowe's tragic-romantic comedy Elizabethtown, starring Orlando Bloom, Kirsten Dunst, Alec Baldwin and Susan Sarandon.
 The film premiered at the Venice International Film Festival and garnered negative reviews from critics.